Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Result and Discussion

 \subsection{Harmonically trapped system}

-Since laser traps are typically used in experiments to monitor colloidal particles, it is important to talk about the case in which a harmonic trap captures an ellipsoidal particle.
+Since laser traps are typically used in experiments to monitor colloidal particles, it is important to talk about the case in which a harmonic trap captures an active ellipsoidal particle.
 Following, we assume that there is no favored alignment direction and that the harmonic trap is isotropic.
 Furthermore, if we assume strong confinement, the particle's deviation from its mean position is essentially zero in late times.
 The angular displacements so obey Gaussian statistics as the particle rotates freely.
-The potential confinement has the form $U(x, y) = \kappa(x^2+y^2)/2$, and the corresponding Langevin equation from Eq.(\ref{eqn:ellip3}) takes the form
+The potential confinement has the form $U(x, y) = \kappa(x^2+y^2)/2$, where $\kappa$ is the stiffness coefficient of the trap.
+The corresponding Langevin equation from Eq.(\ref{lab_frame}) takes the form

+According to the framework described in Eq.(\ref{torque}), the magnitude of the torque is represented by $\tau=xF_y-yF_x$.
+In the scenario where the particle is constrained within a symmetric harmonic trap, as considered in our model ($F_x=-\kappa x$ and $F_y=-\kappa y$), it is observed that the magnitude of the torque becomes zero.
+Consequently, the rotational dynamics of the particle within the confinement of a symmetric harmonic potential evolves solely based on fluctuations, thereby demonstrating a purely diffusive rotational behavior.

+By looking at Eq.(\ref{Langevin_har}), we find that in absence of any asymmetry the equations reduce to that of an isotropic particle and the correction due to the shape asymmetry comes in the combination of $\kappa\Delta\Gamma/2$.
+Furthermore, the equations of motion in Eq.(\ref{Langevin_har}) are coupled and therefore these are non-Markovian in behavior.
+The coupling vanishes in the limit of weak anisotropy of $\Delta\Gamma\rightarrow 0$ since it is proportional to the difference in the mobilities $\Delta\Gamma$.
+In this problem, we will assume weak asymmetry.
+Let us define Eq.(\ref{Langevin_har}) in general form as

+In this problem, we will assume weak asymmetry.
+To solve this equation we take the perturbative expansion,